Konbaung dynasty: Reforms

 Realising the need to modernise, the Konbaung rulers tried to enact various reforms with limited success.
 King Mindon with his able brother Crown Prince Kanaung established state-owned factories to produce modern weaponry and goods; in the end, these factories proved more costly than effective in staving off foreign invasion and conquest.

-Konbaung kings extended administrative reforms begun in the Restored Toungoo dynasty period (1599–1752), and achieved unprecedented levels of internal control and external expansion.
+Konbaung kings extended the administrative reforms begun in the Restored Toungoo dynasty period (1599–1752), and achieved unprecedented levels of internal control and external expansion.
 They tightened control in the lowlands and reduced the hereditary privileges of Shan chiefs.
 They also instituted commercial reforms that increased government income and rendered it more predictable.
-Money economy continued to gain ground.
+The money economy continued to gain ground.
 In 1857, the crown inaugurated a full-fledged system of cash taxes and salaries, assisted by the country's first standardised silver coinage.

 Mindon also tried to reduce the tax burden by lowering the heavy income tax and created a property tax, as well as duties on foreign exports.
 These policies had the reverse effect of increasing the tax burden, as the local elites used the opportunity to enact new taxes without lowering the old ones; they were able to do so as control from the centre was weak.
 In addition, the duties on foreign exports stifled the burgeoning trade and commerce.

 Mindon attempted to bring Burma into greater contact with the outside world, and hosted the Fifth Great Buddhist Synod in 1872 at Mandalay, gaining the respect of the British and the admiration of his own people.

 Mindon avoided annexation in 1875 by ceding the Karenni States.

 Nonetheless, the extent and pace of reforms were uneven and ultimately proved insufficient to stem the advance of British colonialism.